thulethi/fight-club/README.md

 ## Features:
   - Browse the list of all fighters
   - Start a new fight with the winner output
-  - View the history of all matches
+  - View the history of all fights
   - Search fighters on index page
   - Add, update and delete fighters
   - Start a new fight